jawalma/jawalma.github.io/index.md

 Intl Phone (Bangladesh): +880 1755596697

 ### Personal Details
-An driven international student looking for an entry level job or internship for work experience.
+An driven international student Graduatin in July 2020 looking for an entry level job or internship for work experience.
 I have worked in groups consistently through out my education and have demonstrated a work ethic within my time in learning.

 ### Capstone Project